Applications for Fall 2017 are CLOSED. Applications for Fall 2018 are accepted Sept. 1, 2017 through Feb. 1, 2018.

 Entrance into the PTA program is highly competitive.
 The PTA Planning Guide explains application requirements and offers suggestions on how to maximize points in each section and increase chances of being accepted to the program.

-Call or visit a SWIC Counseling Office for more information on entrance requirements for the PTA program.
+Call or visit the SWIC Academic Advising/Counseling Center for more information on entrance requirements for the PTA program.

 For an individual review of your planning guide, contact the Health Sciences Coordinators' Assistant.